 All ground floor.
 Two bedrooms: 1 x double, 1 x twin.
-Shower room with shower cubicle, basin, and WC.
-Open plan living area with fitted kitchen, dining area and sitting area.
+Shower room with shower, basin, and WC.
+Open plan living area with kitchen, dining area and sitting area.

 About the location